On Affine Homotopy between Language Encoders: Experimental Setup

 \section{Experimental Setup}

 In this section, we provide additional details about the setup and compute resources of the experiments in \Cref{sec:experiments}.
-To generate \textsc{MultiBERT} embeddings, we used the open-sourced code by \citet{ren2023roads}.
-Further, to compute Orthogonal Procrustes, CCA, PWCCA, and Linear CKA, we use the open source implementation by \citet{ding2021groundingrs}.
-Our complete code is added as supplementary material.

-\paragraph{Models and Datasets. } We first extract the $\featurespacedim = 768$ dimensional training set representations for both MRPC and SST-2 across all 12 layers of the 25 \textsc{MultiBERT} \citep{sellam2021multiberts} models from HuggingFace.\footnote{\href{https://huggingface.co/google}{https://huggingface.co/google}} The models and the MRPC dataset are licensed under \verb|Apache License 2.0|.
+To generate embeddings, we used the open-sourced code by \citet{ren2023roads}.
+Further, for Orthogonal Procrustes, CCA, PWCCA, and Linear CKA, we use the open source implementation by \citet{ding2021groundingrs}.
+Our complete code is added as supplementary material. \paragraph{Models and Datasets. } We first extract the $\featurespacedim = 768$ dimensional training set representations for SST-2, MRPC, RTE, CoLA, MNLI, and QQP across all 12 layers of ELECTRA \cite{clark2020electra}, \textsc{RoBERTa} \citep{liu2019robertaar}, and the 25 \textsc{MultiBERT} \citep{sellam2021multiberts} models from HuggingFace.\footnote{\href{https://huggingface.co/google}{https://huggingface.co/google}} The models and the MRPC dataset are licensed under \verb|Apache License 2.0|.
 The SST-2 dataset is licensed under the \verb|Creative Commons CC0: Public Domain| license.
-The dataset statistics are shown in \Cref{tab:training-data}.
+The RTE dataset is licensed under the \verb|CC BY 3.0| license.
+The CoLA dataset is licensed under the \verb|CC BY-SA 4.0| license.
+The MNLI dataset is licensed under the \verb|General Public License (GPL)|.
+THE QQP dataset is licensed under a custom non-commercial license.\footnote{\href{https://www.quora.com/about/tos}{https://www.quora.com/about/tos}} The dataset statistics are shown in \Cref{tab:training-data}.
+We note that for all experiments, MNLI and QQP were shortened to the first 10K training samples due to computational limitations.